Daspy11/the-stu-art-v2/content/Thoughts/Escaping Skeuomorphism (AI predictions time capsule).md

 All over the place, the biggest minds were dropping billions of dollars on ventures that just... didn't make sense to me.

-And then Terra Luna collapsed, [[https://www.businessinsider.com/terra-luna-cryptocurrency-crash-stablegains-2022-6?r=US&IR=T|taking StableGains with it]], and StableGains' customers lost >$40M.
+And then Terra Luna collapsed, [taking StableGains with it](https://www.businessinsider.com/terra-luna-cryptocurrency-crash-stablegains-2022-6?r=US&IR=T), and StableGains' customers lost >$40M.
 The Terra Luna collapse also took out Three Arrows, which indirectly ended up taking out FTX, and now we're here.
 NFTs increasingly look as if they'll be remembered like Dutch tulip mania.

 ## II.

 Some of this is inevitable.
 Novel technology has a hype cycle, and inflated expectations are a normal and expected part of that hype cycle.
 Inflated expectations inevitably come with a deflation down the road.
-Usually, that deflation looks like [[https://www.businessinsider.com/meta-layoffs-ceo-mark-zuckerberg-moves-away-from-metaverse-ai-2023-3?r=US&IR=T|Meta's quiet walk away from the Metaverse]] and not the spontaneous implosion and prosecution of everyone all at once.
+Usually, that deflation looks like [Meta's quiet walk away from the Metaverse](https://www.businessinsider.com/meta-layoffs-ceo-mark-zuckerberg-moves-away-from-metaverse-ai-2023-3?r=US&IR=T) and not the spontaneous implosion and prosecution of everyone all at once.

 That was then.